cjb543/chess/pgn-visualizer/README.md

 Piece assets used from https://chess.com

 ## Installation
 Download and build the source code here{hotlink}.
-Or for those that go outside, the executable{hotlink}.
+Or for those that go outside, the [executable](https://github.com/cjb543/chess/releases/download/pgn-1.0/PGN.Visualizer.exe).
 <br/>
 <br/>
 <br/>